How to avoid telephone scams

 • Don’t answer calls from numbers you don’t recognize.
 Bear in mind, however, that vishing scammers sometimes leave voicemails with a callback number.
 Do not call a number back without checking to see if it belongs to a business you know.
 Note that most government agencies, such as the IRS, will not call you unless they have contacted you by mail first.

-• Be wary of caller ID numbers.
+• Don’t trust caller ID numbers.
 Criminals are routinely spoofing legitimate numbers of established companies and services.

-• If you are suspicious, even if you recognize the caller’s organization, hang up before you give out any information or do not answer.
-If you think the call might be legitimate, call back a number you’ve verified independently — do not use your callback function.
-For instance, you should hang up on a caller who says they are with Bank of America but is not your normal contact.
+• If you’re suspicious, hang up before you give out any information or don’t answer.
+If you think the call might be legitimate, call back later using a number you’ve independently verified, and do not use your callback function.
+You should hang up on a caller who says they are with Bank of America but is not your normal contact.

-• Do not give any caller personal or company Information, even if they know some of your personal information already.
+• Do not give any caller personal or company information even if they already know some of your personal information.
 Scammers can steal personal information from other sources or find it on the dark web and will use what they know to trick you into giving them more.
-The fact that a caller knows something about you or your company is not enough of a reason for you to trust them.
+The fact that a caller knows something about you or your company isn’t enough of a reason for you to trust them.

-• Remember that Bank of America, like many businesses, will never ask you for account or CashPro® details unless you call us first.
+• Remember, Bank of America, like many businesses, will never ask you for account or CashPro® details unless you call us first.

 Neither Bank of America nor its affiliates provide information security or information technology (IT) consulting services.
 This material is provided “as is,” with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this material, and without warranty of any kind, express or implied, including, but not limited to warranties of performance, quality and fitness for a particular purpose.
 This material should be regarded as general information on information security and IT considerations and is not intended to provide specific information security or IT advice nor is it any substitute for your own independent investigations.
 If you have questions regarding your particular IT system or information security concerns, please contact your IT or information security advisor.